grain-lang/grain/docs/contributor/memory_management.md

 **References are callee-owned.** This has a couple of implications:

-- If a function is called with an argument, it is the responsibility of that function to `decRef` that argument
+- If a function is called with an argument, it is the responsibility of that function to `decRef` that argument.
 - If a value is passed to a function with a reference count of `n`, when it returns, it will have the a reference count of `n-1` (unless it was stored in an external location, in which case the reference count may be higher).

 ## Disabling the Garbage Collector